expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

   - This web guide was written in January 2020 (FBSDK is known to have breaking changes *very* often).
   - Projects must be secure (using `https`) and using `localhost`.
 Start your project with `expo start:web --https --localhost`.
   - In the Facebook Developer Console be sure to add `localhost` to the "App Domains".
   - You'll need to whitelist `localhost` by navigating to **Settings > Basic > Add Platform** and selecting "Website".
-Then set the "Site URL" to `https://localhost:19006` for debugging.
+    - From here set the "Site URL" to `https://localhost:19006` for debugging.
+You'll want to change this to your production website URL later.
-    - If you don't do this you may see the following error when attempting to log out: "Refused to display 'https://www.facebook.com/home.php' in a frame because it set 'X-Frame-Options' to 'deny'."
+    - If you don't do this you may see the following error when attempting to log out: `"Refused to display 'https://www.facebook.com/home.php' in a frame because it set 'X-Frame-Options' to 'deny'."`
+  - Define "Valid OAuth Redirect URIs" for login to work
+    - Navigate to **Facebook Login > Settings** and paste the URL of your OAuth redirect.
+    - A simple way to set this up is by creating a JS Firebase app and enabling Facebook auth, this will automatically create an OAuth redirect for you.
+    - Attempting to login without this will present an error in the external browser window opened by the FBSDK.

 ## API